civilservicelgbt/civilservicelgbt.github.io/_events/20200623-mr-motivator-pride-on.md

 If you have any issues or questions about the event, please [email us](mailto:info@civilservice.lgbt)

-If you are unable to participate vocally, please let us know and we will make sure you can still join in safely.

-> Do you have a digital event coming up during PrideON?
-[Contact us](/about/contact-us/) and we can help you promote it.
+> PrideON is a programme of digital events and content across the month of June to help celebrate Pride in the Civil Service.
+Do you have a digital event or content that you want us to share?
+[Contact us](/about/contact-us/).